Crush-Steelpunch/FLA-BAE-MAR23/Git-Introduction.md

 - Create an account in Github (or use an existing one)
 - Create a repository in Github. (make the name relevent to the course)
+  - Make it Public
+  - Add a README
 - Create a PAT for your account (classic)
   - <https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token>
 - Clone your repository to your LoD machine